Arts, Education and Law alumni can be found in every field of endeavour

 Our alumni work in fields as varied as policy advisers, opinion leaders, awarded educators, gifted musicians, famous artists, and pioneering social change advocates.
-We continue to be amazed by their impressive achievements, which we showcase annually at our celebration gala dinner and alumni awards night.
+We continue to be amazed by their impressive achievements.

 We encourage you to join our alumni community and participate in professional development activities, network, access careers services and alumni benefits, share research and expertise, and engage in social events.